driessenslucas/researchproject/Thesis.md

 While this research focuses on maze navigation, its implications extend far beyond.
 The principles of Sim2Real transfer can be applied to autonomous drones in urban landscapes, self-driving cars avoiding pedestrians, or medical robots operating in cluttered hospital rooms.
 Sim2Real transfer is the key to making these scenarios feasible.

-So buckle up (or tighten your wheel nuts), as we embark on this thrilling expedition.
+So, buckle up (or tighten your wheel nuts), as we embark on this thrilling expedition.
 In the following chapters, I will get into how I arrived at these results.
 We will start with a literature review and the methodology, followed by the results and challenges encountered.
 Finally, I will discuss reflections and provide advice for future researchers embarking on a similar journey.
 Last but not least, you will find installation instructions to replicate the setup.

 # Research Questions